 When you have PTS dealing with the past can be hard.
 Instead of telling others how you feel, you may keep your feelings bottled up.
 But talking with a practitioner can help you get better.

 After a traumatic event, you might blame yourself for things you couldn't have changed.
-For example, a soldier may feel guilty about decisions they had to make during a theatre of war, or a police officer may feel rage or guilt about an incident.
+For example, a veteran may feel guilty about decisions they had to make during a theatre of war, or a police officer may feel rage or survivor guilt about an incident.

-Survivors of traumatic major incidents may feel survivor guilt or hopelessness.
+Survivors of traumatic major incidents may feel hopelessness, helplessness or horror.
 Therapy helps you understand that the traumatic event you lived through was not your fault.
 During sessions I will help you understand and change how you think about your trauma and its aftermath.

 I will help you explore your feelings about the past.
 You'll have weekly 50 minute session in person or via the telephone for 6 to 12 weeks initially or as long as it takes for you to feel better.

 Anything discussed during sessions is confidential.